hamishmb/ddrescue-gui/README.md

 As of v2.1.0, these no longer have to be run as the superuser.

-The process for running these is the same on both Linux and macOS.
-It can be done on both Python 2 and Python 3.
+The process for running these is the same on Linux, macOS, and Cygwin.

 Without Coverage Reporting
 --------------------------
 Run:

-"sudo python3 ./tests.py"

-or:

-"sudo python2 ./tests.py"
+"python3 ./tests.py"

 With Coverage Reporting
 -----------------------